 Now let’s say, you listened to your buddhi and only had one delicious helping at dinner.
 You felt physically nourished and had enough energy to clean up the kitchen and reward yourself by enjoying a leisurely evening walk outside at sunset.

-Maybe you still watch House Hunters but limit to one episode because you know you can get sucked into TV for hours.
-After one episode, you have had your fill of small closets being a deal breaker and turn to a favorite book, knitting project, phone call to a friend or journal before bed.
+Maybe you still watch House Hunters but limit it to one episode because you know you can get sucked into TV for hours.
+After one episode, you have had your fill of small closets being a deal-breaker and turn to a favorite book, knitting project, a phone call to a friend, or journal before bed.

 Like night and day!
 Each of your awesome choices influenced the next awesome choice.

 Once we start choosing and doing the right things, we will feel increasingly fabulous and we will want to do it more and more!